 => What role did photography play in her career, and how did she become a self-made businesswoman?

 => How did she enter her work in the 1876 Centennial expo, which had blocked all colored people from taking part (even contributing donations)?

 => What were her relationships with fans, mentors, and fellow sculptors, and why did her American boosters turn on her?

 => Who were her rivals, her best friends, and her worst enemies, and what was her relationship with the suffragettes?

 => What was her Indian name in the Chippewa language, and when did she ask to be called “Edmonia” instead of “Mary?”

 => What was her sexual orientation, and what was the problem with her sculpting a black woman?

 => Who were the important African-American clergymen whose portraits she sculpted?

-Of special interest to: students of African-American studies, American studies, art history, women’s history, American history, and American-Indian studies, as well as scholars of race, gender, the 19th-century American novel and popular culture.
+Lewis associated with top abolitionists and celebrated literary figures.
+Her life should be of special interest to: students of African-American studies, American studies, art history, women’s history, American history, and American-Indian studies, as well as scholars of race, gender, the 19th-century American novel and popular culture.

 About the authors: Harry Henderson was co-author with Romare Bearden of the “landmark” History of African-American Artists from 1792 (Pantheon, 1993) and 6 Black Masters of American Art (Doubleday, 1972).
 Albert Henderson has contributed to a number of learned journals and books and edited Publishing Research Quarterly for six years.